kanaka/mal/README.md

 Mal is a Clojure inspired Lisp interpreter.

-Mal is implemented in 28 different languages:
+Mal is implemented in 29 different languages:

 * Bash shell
 * C
+* C++
 * C#
 * Clojure
 * CoffeeScript